mercari-build/mercari-build-training/document/04-api.en.md

 **:beginner: Point**

 * What is hashing?
+Hashing is a way to manipulate a string so that it is more digestible and/or more secure (i.e. - for passwords )

 * What other hashing functions are out there except for SHA-256?
+SHA-256: A cryptographic hash function that creates a 256-bit hash value from any length of input data.
+It's part of the Secure Hash Algorithm 2 (SHA-2) family.
+SHA-256 is used in cryptography and data integrity verification.

+Universal hashing: A randomized algorithm that chooses a hash function from a family of functions.
+This reduces the chance of collisions.

+Non-cryptographic hash functions: Used in hash tables and to detect accidental errors.

 ## 5. Return Item Details